 4) Splitting the temporary raw-files into tiles

-To perform this operation, the configuration file must have TileFaces true.
+To perform this operation, the configuration file must have TileFaces 1.

-The temporary files are split into tiles with resolution of TileWidth (or TileWidth + 2 * TileBorder, if the TileBorder is non-zero), and are saved to the folder named after the face, in one of the following formats:
+The temporary files are split into the tiles with the resolution of TileWidth x TileWidth, and are saved to the folder named after face, in one of the following formats:

 raw - 8 or 16 bits, any number of channels, no compression